build-server-protocol/build-server-protocol/docs/bsp.md

 ### Build Target Identifier

-A unique identifier for a target, usually the project base directory.
+A unique identifier for a target, can use any URI-compatible encoding as long as it is unique within the workspace.
+Clients should not infer metadata out of the URI structure such as the path or query parameters, use `BuildTarget` instead.

 ```scala
 trait BuildTargetIdentifer {